oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - During production, some information (such as the complete set of artifacts that were analyzed, the complete set of rules that were violated, or the end time of the run) cannot be known until the run is complete.
 Therefore, it is likely to be serialized at the end of the log file.
 However, consumers might need to access some of that information before reading the entire file.
 For example, a SARIF viewer might need to display rule metadata along with each result it displays, or to display the start and end times of a set of tool runs.

 To mitigate these problems, SARIF allows certain properties of a `run` object and its sub-objects to be stored in separate files.
-We refer to these files as “external property files”, and we refer to the file containing the `run` object itself as the “root file”.
-We refer to a property that can be stored in an external property file as an “externalizable property.”
-We refer to a property that *has* been stored in an external property file as an “externalized property.”
+We refer to these files as "external property files", and we refer to the file containing the `run` object itself as the "root file".
+We refer to a property that can be stored in an external property file as an "externalizable property."
+We refer to a property that *has* been stored in an external property file as an "externalized property."

 The format of an external property file is described in [§4.](#external-property-file-format)